There are two huge things you can do to greenify your closet: buying less and buying smarter.

-I think that for the most part we tend to believe that anything that’s natural is sustainable and all those things that we call synthetic or artificial belong in the no-no list.
+I think that for the most part, we tend to believe that anything that’s natural is sustainable and all those things that we call synthetic or artificial belong in the no-no list.
 Not only in fashion but also when we talk about food or beauty.

 When it comes to the fashion industry, for the longest time I didn’t second guess materials like cotton, wool and silk while giving a dirty look to nylon, polyester and spandex.

 Oh, but if you want to learn about the newest and most innovative materials in the industry, you can subscribe to my newsletter here, where we break down a new fashion innovation every Wednesday.
-It’s fun to read, I promise 💌
+It’s a fun read, I promise 💌

 There are lots of variations of synthetic materials.
 The first ones started being widely used in the 1930s and today they make up most of our closets.

 They’re made of fossil fuels, which in layman terms means they’re essentially plastic.

 Did you know that 342 million barrels of oil are used every year to produce synthetic fabrics?
 And that washing a load of synthetic clothes can release more than 700,000 microfibers?

 It’s the most commonly used synthetic fibre, present in somewhere between 65 and 80% of the clothes produced globally.

 It’s been becoming more and more common since it was first discovered.
 In 1980, the volume of global polyester production was 5.2 million tons and by 2014 it reached 46.1 million tons.